 2. Earn the degree(s) required for your counseling practice area.

 Most professional licensed counselors in Maryland need a master’s degree or doctoral degree to practice.
 You will need a master’s or doctoral degree in counseling to become a Licensed Clinical Professional Counselor (LCPC).
-A master’s in marriage and family counseling is required to become a Licensed Marriage and Family Counselor (LMFC) and a master’s in school counseling is required to become a school counselor.
-Unlike in some other states, even a substance abuse counselor (Licensed Clinical Alcohol and Drug Counselor (LCADC)) in Maryland needs a master’s degree in a health and human services counseling field.
+A master’s in marriage and family counseling is required to become a Licensed Clinical Marriage and Family Therapist (LCMFT) and a master’s in school counseling is required to become a school counselor.
+Unlike in some other states, to work independently as a clinical substance abuse counselor (Licensed Clinical Alcohol and Drug Counselor (LCADC) in Maryland you will need a master’s degree in a health and human services counseling field.

 3. Get licensed to practice counseling in Maryland.

-Once you have obtained the degree related to your target counseling license type, you will be ready to follow the remaining steps to become licensed through the corresponding Maryland licensing board.
-The Maryland Department of Health’s Board of Professional Counselors and Therapists regulates licenses for LCPCs, LMFTs, and LCADCs.
-School counselors are regulated by the Maryland Department of Education.
+Once you have obtained the degree related to your chosen counseling license type, you will be ready to follow the remaining steps to become licensed through the corresponding Maryland licensing board.
+The Maryland Department of Health’s Board of Professional Counselors and Therapists (the Board) regulates licenses for LCPCs, LCMFTs, and LCADCs.
+School counselors are regulated by the Maryland State Department of Education (MSDE).

 Licensed Clinical Professional Counselor (LCPC) Licensing Process

-The Maryland Department of Health’s Board of Professional Counselors and Therapists regulates the licensure of LCPCs in the state.
-Maine LCPCs apply counseling principles and methods to diagnose, prevent, and treat their clients’ psychological, emotional, or mental conditions.
+The Maryland Department of Health’s Board of Professional Counselors and Therapists (the Board) regulates the licensure of LCPCs in the state.
+LCPCs apply counseling principles and methods to diagnose, prevent, and treat their clients’ psychological, emotional, or mental conditions.
 If you would like to learn more about a career as a professional counselor, read our mental health counselor career guide.
-To become an LCPC, you will need a master’s or doctoral degree in professional counseling from a Board-approved institution that includes specific coursework related to counseling, supervised clinical experience, and to pass a national examination before you apply.
-To become an LCPC in Maryland, you will follow these steps:
+To become an LCPC in Maryland, you will need to complete a master’s with at least 60 graduate credit hours or a doctoral degree with at least 90 graduate credit hours in professional counseling or a related field.
+The graduate degree must be from a regionally-accredited Board-approved institution that includes specific coursework related to counseling, including a supervised clinical internship, externship, field experience, or practicum placement with at least 125 hour of face-to-face counseling with clients.
+To become an LCPC in Maryland, follow these steps:

+Once you have received your LGPC license, you can accrue supervised clinical hours.
 If you have a master’s degree, you will need to complete three years (at least 3,000 hours) of supervised clinical experience.
-One of those years of experience can be during your master’s program.
-If you have a doctoral degree, you will need two years (2,000 hours) of supervised clinical experience, including one year of post-doctoral experience.
+One of those years of experience can be completed during your master’s program.
+If you have a doctoral degree, you will need two years (2,000 hours) of supervised clinical experience, including at least one year of post-doctoral experience.

-To apply as a LCPC, you will need to submit a notarized application along with an application fee of $200 as of August 2019.
-You will include professional references, documentation of your supervised clinical experience, a passport-size photo, Clinical Supervision Verification forms for each counseling experience you had, and Professional Reference Assessments.
-Along with your application, you will also need to submit to a Criminal History Records Check.
+Once you have met the supervised clinical experience requirement, apply to become a Licensed Clinical Professional Counselor (LCPC).
+You will need to submit a notarized paper application by mail along with a combined application and licensure fee of $350 (as of November 2022).
+The application package includes professional references, documentation of your supervised clinical experience, a passport-size photo, Clinical Supervision Verification forms for each counseling experience you had, and Professional Reference Assessments.
+Along with your application, you will also need to submit to a Criminal History Records Check (CHRC).

 5. Receive your LCPC license.

-Once the Board has received your test scores, you will receive your license to practice clinical professional counseling in Maryland, which will be available online.
+Once the Board has reviewed your application and received your test scores, you will receive your license to practice clinical professional counseling in Maryland.
+Proof of licensure is available online through the Board License Verification System.
 If all application items are in order, you can expect to receive your license within seven to 10 business days of passing the exams.

-If you are applying to become an LCPC in Maryland but are already licensed in another state, the Board will evaluate your credentials and degree information to determine if you have met or exceeded Maryland’s licensing standards.
-You will use the Out of State LCPC Application.
-You must include a copy of your current license, official transcripts confirming a graduate degree in professional counseling from a Board-approved institution, proof of your equivalent supervised clinical experience, and NCE scores.
-You will also need to take the Maryland Jurisprudence Exam and submit to a criminal background check before you can become licensed in the state.
+If you are applying to become an LCPC in Maryland but are already licensed in another state, the Board will evaluate your credentials and degree information to determine if you are eligible for licensure by endorsement or reciprocity.
+You must have a license from a state whose education and experience requirements meet or exceed Maryland’s licensing standards.
+You will use the Out of State LCPC Application to apply.
+The application includes a copy of your current license, official transcripts confirming a graduate degree in professional counseling from a Board-approved institution, proof of your equivalent supervised clinical experience, and NCE scores.
+You will also need to take the MLA and submit to a criminal background check before you can become licensed in the state.
 If the Board determines that your education and experience meet their standards, you will receive your license to become an LCPC in Maryland.

 Additional Counseling Careers and Licenses in Maryland

-The Department of Health’s Board of Professional Counselors and Therapists regulates LMFTs in Maryland as well as LCPCs.
-The Board requires LMFT candidates to have an accredited master’s degree or doctoral degree in marriage and family therapy or a related field and certain coursework requirements must be met.
-In addition to obtaining a graduate degree, you will follow these steps to become an LMFT in Maryland:
+The Maryland Department of Health’s Board of Professional Counselors and Therapists (the Board) also regulates LCMFTs and licensed graduate marriage and family therapists (LGMFTs) in Maryland.
+LCMFTs are trained to provide individual, couples, and family therapy using family systems theories and techniques as well as assess and treat mental and emotional health issues and disorders impacting families and relationships.
+The Board requires LCMFT candidates to have an accredited master’s degree (with a minimum of 60 graduate credit hours) or doctoral degree (with a minimum of 90 graduate credit hours) in marriage and family therapy or a related field and certain coursework requirements must be met.
+In addition to obtaining a graduate degree, you will follow these steps to become an LCMFT in Maryland:

 If you would like to learn more about what licensed marriage and family therapists do, read our LMFT career guide.